 Adopting a pay-as-you-go cybersecurity consumption model enables the agility, responsiveness, scalability, and cost efficiency today’s application-development and deployment cycles require.

 Organisations that hesitate moving this way are likely to find themselves over-investing in security capex and not being able to pivot on a dime when new risks emerge.
-Case in point: I recently meet with a CIO who wanted to transform his company’s data centre, and he told me it took an inordinately long amount of time re-architect, get approval, and roll it out.
+Case in point: I recently meet with a CIO who wanted to transform his company’s data center, and he told me it took an inordinately long amount of time re-architect, get approval, and roll it out.
 So much so that he admitted that, today, the centre is already out of date.
 Getting caught up in monolithic, long-term investments simply doesn’t make sense if you wish to remain competitive in the increasingly digitised markets.